-However, ordering turf to arrive the day before you want to lay it is like ordering to be delivered the day before you want to eat it.
-You definitely won’t get the results you wanted.
+Ordering turf to arrive the day before you want to lay it is like ordering takeaway food to be delivered the day before you want to eat it.
+You definitely won’t get the results you want.

 So, just as takeaway food starts to deteriorate within a very short time of leaving the kitchen, turf quality declines once it’s harvested.

 Turf is a purpose-grown crop.
-It’s essentially established lawn (albeit a huge one) that has been grown from seed.
-When it’s mature it can be lifted from one place, rolled up so that it’s portable, and then delivered to its new home.
+It’s essentially an established lawn that has been grown from seed.
+When it’s mature, it can be lifted from one place and rolled up to be delivered to its new home.

-When you place an order for turf, the Turfonline team set the wheels in motion for harvesting and transporting your new lawn.
-So, ordering direct from the grower cuts out the middle man and means that there is the least possible time between harvesting and delivery but still, it cannot be done instantaneously.
+When you place an order for turf, the TurfOnline team sets the wheels in motion for harvesting and transporting your new lawn.
+Ordering directly from the grower cuts out the middleman and means that there is the least possible time between harvesting and delivery.

-From the minute those roots are severed and the sunshine hidden from the grass blades, the plants are stressed.
-So, by re-laying the turf as soon as possible the stress is minimised and the recovery time is speeded up.
+From the minute those roots are cut and the sunshine hidden from the grass blades, the plants are stressed.
+So, by re-laying the turf as soon as possible, the stress is minimised and the recovery time is improved.

-In wintertime, you might get away with leaving your turf overnight and laying it next day, but in spring, summer and autumn you risk the quality of your future lawn.
+In the wintertime, you might get away with leaving your turf overnight and laying it the next day, but in spring, summer and autumn, you risk the quality of your future lawn.